 Number of undeliverable orders/by the total number of orders x 100.

 Consistent large backorders with long wait times can be an indication that something is wrong.
 You can reduce backorders by using an inventory system to get real-time data on your stock levels and to reorder products before they go out of stock automatically.

 7. Order Cycle Time

-Order cycle time measures the average cycle time it takes for a customer to receive a product after placing an order.
+Order cycle time, sometimes referred to as inventory cycle time, measures the average cycle time it takes for a customer to receive a product after placing an order.
 The formula of this metric is the following:

 Actual Ship Date – Customer Order Date

 Short order cycle times indicate you’re responsive to customer orders.
 On the other hand, long order cycle times mean your operations aren’t in sync with one another.
 Review all of the processes that go into picking and shipping orders and see where you can automate some processes to save time

 Inventory days on hand measures the average number of days it takes for a firm to sell off inventory.
 This metric lets you know when it’s time to restock your inventory levels.